-□ Will your system connect to external Fibre Channel storage enclosures?
+❑ Will your system connect to external Fibre Channel storage enclosures?
 If so, the system requires a pair of Fibre Channel HBAs, which are provided when you order the storage enclosure.
 If you order the enclosure at the same time you order the system, the required Fibre Channel HBAs are installed at the factory.
 See the Stratus ftServer Systems: Peripherals Site Planning Guide (R582) for descriptions of the storage enclosures provided by Stratus and the names of the PCI adapters required for supported storage enclosures.

-[‡] Available only on ftServer 4810 and 6810 systems.
+NOTE -

-NOTES ftServer systems support ftScalable Storage G3 systems, ftScalable Storage G2 systems, and EMC[®] CLARiiON[®] or Symmetrix[®] storage systems.
-If you plan to connect an EMC storage system to your ftServer system, ensure that you receive approval for your configuration by submitting a request through EMC's RPQ process to guarantee EMC support.
+ftServer systems support ftScalable Storage G3 systems and ftScalable Storage G2 systems.

 Will your system connect to external Fibre Channel storage enclosures in a storage area network (SAN) configuration?
 If so, do you have a minimum of two switches that can accommodate the cables from the pair of Fibre Channel HBAs in each ftServer system?

 NOTE Stratus has successfully tested the Brocade [®] 6510 Fibre Channel switches.
 Other model switches may also be compatible as long as they can be configured in the same manner as the Brocade 6510 switch.

-Will your system have an iSCSI connection to ftScalable Storage G3 or EMC CLARiiON storage systems?
-If so, ensure that you supply two Ethernet switches that can accommodate the cables from the network adapters in each ftServer system.
-Set up your system to communicate with a UPS. nning for Optional Components Will you be using an external modem? ☐ Will you connect a SAS tape drive (customer-supplied) to your system?
-NOTE VMware vSphere-based systems do not support tape drives.
-Pla nning AC Power Will you provide power to both sides of the system through a pair of PDUs?
-Will you protect the system power with a UPS?
-What optional components will you use?
-What are the AC power requirements of your system, including all optional components?
+- Will your system have an iSCSI connection to ftScalable Storage G3 storage systems?
+If so, ensure that you supply two Ethernet switches that can accommodate the cables from the network adapters in each ftServer system. - □ Set up your system to communicate with a UPS.

+Planning for Optional Components

+- □ Will you be using an external modem? - □ Will you connect a SAS tape drive (customer-supplied) to your system?

+VMware vSphere-based systems do not support tape drives.

+Planning AC Power

+- □ Will you provide power to both sides of the system through a pair of PDUs? - □ Will you protect the system power with a UPS? - □ What optional components will you use? - What are the AC power requirements of your system, including all optional components? - What are the lengths and types of the power cords that are provided for the PDUs or system, and optional components?

-What are the lengths and types of the power cords that are provided for the PDUs or system, and optional components?
-What type of AC receptacles do you need to provide?
-Is the AC power service wired properly? nning Space for Your System Provide a table or desk for the monitor.
-Will your system and its external components fit where you plan to place them?
-What is the height of the cabinet you will use, and what is the total height of the systems and components that will be installed in the cabinet?
+- □ What type of AC receptacles do you need to provide? - □ Is the AC power service wired properly?

+Planning Space for Your System

+- □ Provide a table or desk for the monitor. - □ Will your system and its external components fit where you plan to place them? - What is the height of the cabinet you will use, and what is the total height of the systems and components that will be installed in the cabinet?
 Will the items fit into the cabinet?
-What components will be located outside the cabinet?
-What are the lengths and types of the interface and communications cables that will connect to your system?
-Have you created a sketch of how you plan to arrange the system at the installation site?
+What components will be located outside the cabinet? - □ What are the lengths and types of the interface and communications cables that will connect to your system? - Have you created a sketch of how you plan to arrange the system at the installation site?
 Consider the available cable lengths, the placement of external devices, and the location of network and voice communication connections.

-On the sketch, show the following: Location of the system and its external components Power cords, and telephone and interface cables Locations of AC power receptacles, phone jacks, Ethernet jacks, switches, and hubs
+On the sketch, show the following:

+- Location of the system and its external components - · Power cords, and telephone and interface cables - Locations of AC power receptacles, phone jacks, Ethernet jacks, switches, and hubs